-CRGC researchers are engaged in a variety of surveillance and research activities utilizing cancer registry data.
+CRGC researchers are engaged in a variety of surveillance and other research activities utilizing cancer registry data.

-The Patterns of Care (POC) studies were implemented by the National Cancer Institute (NCI) in 1988 in response to a congressional mandate to report on the dissemination of state-of-the-art therapy into the community.
-Once a year, the NCI utilizes their Surveillance, Epidemiology, and End Results (SEER) cancer registry program to collect additional diagnostic and treatment information from the populations covered by each of the SEER registries, including the CRGC.
-The study aim is to evaluate the quality of care in community practice and the diffusion of state-of-the-art therapies into the community setting, with the additional goal of disseminating these findings and providing educational opportunities.
-NCI selects different cancer sites to study each year.
+The National Cancer Institute (NCI) implemented the Patterns of Care (POC) studies in 1988 in response to a congressional mandate to report on the dissemination of state-of-the-art therapy into the community.
+Once a year, the NCI selects different cancer sites to study and utilizes their Surveillance, Epidemiology, and End Results (SEER) cancer registry program to collect additional diagnostic and treatment information from the populations covered by each of the registries, including the CRGC.
+The study aims to evaluate the diffusion of state-of-the-art therapies and diagnostics into oncology practice, identify multilevel factors that affect the receipt and use of cancer care, and communicate the findings through presentations and publications.

 Feasibility Study on Environmental Risk Factors for Lung Cancer Among Hispanic/Latina Women in California:

-CRGC is conducting a feasibility study aimed at identifying environmental risk factors for never smoker Hispanic women with adenocarcinoma of the lung in California.
+CRGC conducted a feasibility study aimed at identifying environmental risk factors for never smoker Hispanic women with adenocarcinoma of the lung in California.
 Risk of lung cancer among never smokers is not well understood and prior studies of this topic have produced conflicting results.
-Added to these challenges is the difficult task of identifying a large group of lung cancer patients who are never smokers, particularly because cancer registries do not consistently collect smoking history.
-The purpose of this pilot project is to assess the feasibility of using the cancer registry to identify lung cancer patients who are likely to be never smokers, and to assess the feasibility of using a telephone interview to identify these patients’ exposure to environmental risk factors.
-A secondary aim for this study is to determine the feasibility of using registry data to identify and interview recently diagnosed cancer patients.
+Adding to these challenges is the difficult task of identifying a large group of lung cancer patients who are never smokers, particularly because cancer registries do not consistently collect smoking history.
+The purpose of this pilot project was to assess the feasibility of using the cancer registry to identify lung cancer patients who are likely to be never smokers, and to assess the feasibility of using a telephone interview to identify these patients’ exposure to environmental risk factors.
+A secondary aim for this study was to determine the feasibility of using registry data to identify and interview recently diagnosed cancer patients.

 Lung Cancer Newsletter – English Version: